 A long time ago Ann Patras was born in Burton Upon Trent, England.
 Actually that’s a lie.
-Ann Johnson was born, but she married a weirdo named Ziggy and became Ann Patras about 42 years ago.
+Ann Johnson was born, but she married a weirdo named Ziggy and became Ann Patras in the mid 1970’s.
 She was quite normal until she married him, or that’s what she’d have you think.
 At one point she actually went to live in Canada to get away from him but he dragged her back by the hair (well, maybe a slight exaggeration) to England to marry her.
 Then, after the rather rapid arrival of three kids he hauled her off, kicking and screaming, to Africa!
 Well that’s a lie too really, as she was quite keen to take on that adventure.

 Apart from strange sounding men and three wild children she also loves dogs and horses.
 (Absolutely nothing should be read into the fact that all of the dogs have been named with an alcoholic theme).
 She wears garish-coloured nail polish, sings along to loud music when she’s driving and likes to live in sunny places which might account for why, what started out as a two-year contract in Zambia, resulted in her living in Africa for 31 years.